RedHatTraining/AD364-apps/event-planner/readme.md

 DataObjects and Listeners do not deploy to containers for the REST API.
 They are only used as dependencies in the other 3 projects and so only need to be built and installed to the repository.
 The other three will need to be deployed
 1. Open your favorite web browser and log into [Decision Central](http://localhost:8080/decision-central/)
 2. Navigate to the EventPlanning namespace and open the DataObjects namespace
-3. expand the dropdown next to the 'Build' button and click 'Build and Install'
+3. Expand the dropdown next to the 'Build' button and click 'Build and Install'
 4. Navigate to the Listeners project and again run 'Build and Install'
 5. Navigate to the Dining project and click the 'Deploy' button to build, install, and deploy Dining to a new container
 6. Navigate to the GoodieBags and OpenBar projects and click 'Deploy' on both

 ## Testing projects with REST API
 ### Required tools
-Install [jq](https://stedolan.github.io/jq/) so that the testing script can parse the request and response payloads `sudo yum install jq -y`
+If you do not already have it, install [jq](https://stedolan.github.io/jq/) so that the testing script can parse the request and response payloads
+`sudo yum install jq -y`
 ### Test script and request payloads
 1. In the terminal navigate to the $AD364_HOME/AD364-apps/event-planner/Requests directory `cd $AD364_HOME/AD364-apps/event-planner/Requests`
-2. set test.sh to executable
+2. set test.sh and dmnTest.sh to executable
-`chmod +x test.sh`
+`chmod +x test.sh dmnTest.sh`
 3. Test the rules in the set-meals ruleflow-group `./test.sh set-meals.json`
 4. Test the rules in the seat-guests ruleflow-group `./test.sh seat-guests.json`
-4. Test the query in the Dining project
+5. Test the query in the Dining project
 `./test.sh query.json`
-5. Test the event-planner.plan-event process
+6. Test the event-planner.plan-event process
 `./test.sh small-request.json`
 `./test.sh large-request.json`
-6. Test the rules in the OpenBar project
+7. Test the rules in the OpenBar project
 `./test.sh bar.json`
-6. Test the DMN in the GoodieBags project `./testDmn.sh goodieBag.json`
+8. Test the DMN in the GoodieBags project `./dmnTest.sh goodieBag.json`
+9. If you get the error
+>Can not set java.util.Map field org.kie.server.api.model.dmn.DMNContextKS.dmnContext to com.eventplanning.dataobjects.Guest

+set this system property and restart the server `$JBOSS_HOME/bin/jboss-cli.sh --connect '/system-property=org.drools.server.filter.classes:add(value=true)'`

 ## Cleanup
 1. In the terminal window where the server is running.
 Press Ctrl-C to shutdown the server
 2. Remove the $AD364_HOME directory
 `rm -rf $AD364_HOME`
+`rm -rf ~/.m2/repository/com/eventplanning`
 `sed -i "/^export JBOSS_HOME=/d" ~/.bashrc`
 `sed -i "/^export AD364_HOME=/d" ~/.bashrc`